-The assessment monitoring program will include sampling and analysis of Appendix III and Appendix IV constituents followed by statistical analysis in accordance with the sampling and analysis program (40 CFR § 257.90(b)(1)(ii) and (iv)) and the TEC Statistical Data Analysis Plan (40 CFR § 257.93).
-The initial annual assessment monitoring sampling event will consist of all Appendix IV constituents pursuant to 40 CFR § 257.95(b).
-Upon completion of eight baseline sampling events at the newly installed BASA monitoring wells, the new monitoring wells will be included in the assessment monitoring program together with MW-7, MW-8, and MW-10 and be certified as part of the network in accordance with 40 CFR § 257.91(f).
+The current assessment monitoring program includes sampling and analysis of Appendix III and Appendix IV constituents followed by statistical analysis in accordance with the sampling and analysis program (40 CFR § 257.90(b)(1)(ii) and (iv)) and the TEC Statistical Data Analysis Plan (40 CFR § 257.93).
+The annual assessment monitoring sampling event consists of all Appendix IV constituents pursuant to 40 CFR § 257.95(b).
+Upon completion of eight baseline sampling events at the newly installed 322 Landfill monitoring wells, the new monitoring wells will be sampled along with existing wells pursuant to the detection monitoring requirements of 40 CFR § 257.94.
+Following a statistically significant increase at any new or existing well, the new wells will transition into the assessment monitoring program together with MW-1, MW-4, MW-5, and MW-6 and be certified as part of the network in accordance with 40 CFR § 257.91(f).

-The schedule for re-initiation of assessment monitoring at BASA is provided in Table 2.
+The schedule for incorporation of the new wells into the assessment monitoring program at 322 Landfill is provided in Table 2.